Omawumi: Career

-Her single ‘Lituation’ was released on May 22, 2020. she dropped her 4th studio album tagged Love Deep High Life (LDHL) and containing features from phyno, waje, Brymo, and Ric Hassani.
+Her single "Lituation" was released on 22 May 2020.
+She dropped her fourth studio album, Love Deep High Life (LDHL) containing features from Phyno, Waje, Brymo, and Ric Hassani.

 Acting career

-Even before Omawumi made her official debut in the world of make-believe, she has always incorporated the element of visual demonstration and dramatic elements into her music videos which in turn, deem her worthy of being a thespian and the movie roles that came her way.

-She kick-started with a role on stage in the 2009 edition of the V-Monologues.
-A literary work geared toward portraying the plights and struggles of women in Nigeria.
+Even before Omawumi made her official debut in the world of make-believe, she has always incorporated the element of visual demonstration and dramatic elements into her music videos which in turn, deemed her worthy of being a thespian and the movie roles that came her way.
+She kick-started with a role on stage in the 2009 edition of the V-Monologues, a literary work geared toward portraying the plights and struggles of women in Nigeria.
 She subsequently went on to score a role in Olurumbi, a Yoruba indigenous folktale and musical.
 She made her screen debut in 2010 with the high budget AMAA award-winning film, Inale.
 A Nigerian musical drama hosting an array of actors within Nollywood and Hollywood.
-She made her second appearance alongside Ice Prince, in the Ghanaian movie titled ‘House of Gold’ produced by Yvonne Nelson and directed by Pascal Amanfo in 2013.
+She made her second appearance alongside Ice Prince, in the Ghanaian movie titled House of Gold produced by Yvonne Nelson and directed by Pascal Amanfo in 2013.
 In 2019, she leaped to venture into movie production as she joined forces with Waje to collaborate on a film project as co-producers.
-The movie titled ‘She Is’ directed by Eneng Enaji is an extension or replica of her humanitarian works and the values she has upheld and consistently communicated in her work of art.
-‘She Is’ takes a ride through the societal standards, expectations and, restrictions a successful Nigerian woman is fa within Nigeria.
-The film is a presentational art that paints a picture as it is in the sociand raises questions and debates topics on possible solutions.
-She starred in the movie, alongside her co-producer.
+The movie titled She Is directed by Eneng Enaji is an extension or replica of her humanitarian works and the values she has upheld and consistently communicated in her work of art.
+She Is takes a ride through the societal standards, expectations and, restrictions faced by a successful Nigerian woman.
+The film is a presentational art that paints a picture of society and raises questions, sparking debates on possible solutions.
+She starred in the film alongside her co-producer.

+Personal life

+Omawumi married Tosin Yusuf on 13 January 2018.
+She is the event convener at GLG Communications.